 But we should mention that if your RV has a grey water tank, make sure that it can match your freshwater supply.
 But this might be a bit tricky since most RV manufacturers fit an undersized tank or don’t fit one at all in the RVs.

 Nevertheless, it can be very inconvenient being forced to pack up or leave a camping ground early since your greywater tank is full.

-If you have a well-sized holding tank, you can let the water run into a bucket or store it into a portable tote for a day or two, then take it to a designated dump station.
+If you have a well-sized holding tank, you can let the water run into a bucket or store it into a portable greywater tank like THIS ONE for a day or two, then take it to a designated dump station.

 What If You Don’t Have a Tank?